 The entryway to the Jay Street train station is going from eyesore — to sight for sore eyes.

-Workers are finally painting ceilings on either exit on the west side of Jay Street between Willoughby Street and Myrtle Avenue, a Downtown disgrace that has languished through a decade of inexcusable neglect.
+Workers are finally painting ceilings on both exits on the west side of Jay Street between Willoughby Street and Myrtle Avenue, a Downtown disgrace that has languished through a decade of inexcusable neglect.

 The Metropolitan Transportation Authority quietly launched the $250,000 job on the heels of a scathing summer report by this paper that found that the agency was spending $110 million to rehabilitate the subway station — but inexplicably excluded the disgraceful ceilings from its massive plans, which will be completed next summer.